Angmar2722/Angmar2722.github.io/cryptoHackStuff/cryptoHack10.md

 ![CryptoHack Image](/assets/img/exploitImages/cryptoHack/img154.png)

 This was definitely not how you were expected to solve it.....
+Looking at other people's solutions, turns out you had to use Fermat factorization

 **Flag :** crypto{f3rm47_w45_4_g3n1u5}